SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Upper Limb.md

 	- in C4-5 injuries, C5 compressed horizontally going out.
 	- in sacral ones L5-S1 = the **S1 sacral root is being punished**
 3. Clinicians look for a break in the neck of the dog of an oblique view of the lumbar X-ray to indicate a fracture in the region of the pars interarticularis, which is specific for spondylolysis
+4. biceps tendinitis =
+	1. - long head of biceps travelling thru intertubercular sulcus of humerus, this tendon is a common issue 0:
+	2. bicep tendon deep to the **transverse humeral ligament, so excessive repetitive movements get it inflamed**
+5. rupture of long head of biceps brachii - tendon torn, **popeye defromity**
+	1. - "displaced muscle, popeye demformity" = leads to distally displaced belly of biceps is loose and more near forearms
+	2.  torn from attachment of the supraglenoid tubercle
+	3. snap or pop
+	4. long head can be displaced from the intertubercular sulcus too.
+	5. - can test = **yergason's test** - they flex to 90 degrees , with forearm pronated, externally rotating while supenating, turning out while external rotation
+6. injury to the long thoracic nerve
+	1. innervation of serratus anterior disrupted, so winged sacpula occurs
+	2. paralysis of serratus anterior,
+	3. happens with blow to the lateral thoracic wall
+7. upper BP injury ==C5-6== - can happen due to prolonged birth where head is pulled away from shoulder at one side,
+	1. supplies ==nerves to the shoulders, which will droop on that side.== no bicep flexion, thrown hand
+	2. "Erb duchenne palsy"
+8. lower BP injury - when kid falls off cliff but hangs on to a branch, ==C8/T1 affected==
+	1. ==ulnar nerve== majorly impacted, bc you get ==claw hand==, which means intrinsic muslces and forearms highly limited
+9. brachial plexus + peripheral nerve injury
+	1. radial nerve impacted, then everything downstream
+	2. shatter on groove of humerus - think of which branches are before that are still intact
+	3. lesion at elbow, think olecranon broken, brachioradilais muscle impacted
+10. compartment syndrome - where strong fascia can have a problem bc when compartment is injured, blood fills inside, making things high pressure
+	1.  soft tissue injury -> edema
+	- antebrahial fascia
+	- compression of vessels + nerves
+	- pain
+	- paresthesia,  - numbness/altered sensory
+	- pressure- measureable
+	- pallor/poikilothermia - paleness + loss of temp
+	- paresis = paralysis of that nerve
+	- pulse loss = bc bloods not moving
+	- basically irreversible dmg after 4+ hrs
+11. "trigger finger" = any tendon that will arch over the phalanges has a synovial sheath . cyst can occur with infection like tenosynoviits have to forciblely push that finger to resist the cyst,
+	- this pops the cyst with a click, so **distal movement of flexor tendon temporarily stopped during extension**